vilicvane/vio/README.md

     // can also be a promise if it's async. return {
       title: 'Hello, VIO!',
-      content: 'Keep calm and read the doc!'
+      content: 'Keep calm and read the doc!',
     };
   }
 }